Life As a City and Regional Planning Aide

 |District of Columbia||$65,410|

-What Tools do City and Regional Planning Aides Use?
+Tools & Technologies Used by City and Regional Planning Aides

 Although they’re not necessarily needed for all jobs, the following technologies are used by many City and Regional Planning Aides: